 A nursing home recognises that no two people are the same and gets to know every individual on a personal level in order to understand their needs, preferences, likes and abilities.
 That way, residents are always content in their environment by enabling them to continue with their interests and do the things that bring them the most joy.

 Regular meals and activities will be provided on a daily basis to all residents.
 Nutritious, homemade meals will be prepared by an in-house chef to ensure residents are eating regularly for their health and well-being, and also where dietary requirements and food intolerances will be catered for.

 Hazelwell Care Home is a private care facility offering a range of high-quality care services including Nursing, Residential, Dementia, and Respite care, as well as a luxurious and relaxing lifestyle for 55 residents.
 Our residential care home is located in Heswall, Wirral, our home provides pleasant views of the River Dee from afar.

-We believe every one of our residents residing at Hazelwell should be given the opportunity to lead an enriched and independent life in a supportive, loving environment.
+We believe every one of our residents residing at Hazelwell Care Home should be given the opportunity to lead an enriched and independent life in a supportive, loving environment.
 We always encourage our residents' loved ones to visit and we do not limit attendance allowance.
 Our person-centred approach to care means we create care plans that are personalised to each resident which enables high-quality, accurate care to be carried out each and every day.